You most likely know that hostas do very well growing in partial shade, and different species and cultivars thrive in USDA hardiness zones 3 to 9.

-No, when planting hostas under trees, you should space them just like you would normally space them out.
+No, when planting hostas under trees, space them just like you would normally space them out.
 They should be as far apart as the plant will be wide at maturity.
-So, if your hosta is supposed to be 15-inches wide, they should be at least 15-inches apart.
+So, if your hosta is listed as 15-inches wide, they should be at least 15-inches apart.

 So, can you plant hostas under trees?
-Now you know that you can, provided that you follow a few simple steps and avoid certain trees.
+Now you know you can, provided that you follow a few simple steps and avoid certain trees.
 If you get it right, you could transform your yard like I did.
-You’ll end up with lush, green foliage all spring and summer long, and the hostas and trees will both be able to grow and thrive without too much competition.
+You’ll end up with lush foliage all spring and summer long, and the hostas and trees will both be able to grow and thrive without too much competition.